Bujira/ignite-rentalx/README.md

 # Registering a Car
 **RF**
 It should be possible to register a new car in the database.
-It should be able to list all car categories.

 **RN**
 Should not be possible to register more than one car with the same license plate.